ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 ## Shell Scripting

-Why shell scripts?
+### Why Shell Scripts?

 Shell scripts allow:

+- **code reuse**,
-- code reuse,
+- **automation**,
-- automation of routine tasks,
-- running jobs in the background,
-- chaining together multiple commands or scripts.
+- **composing multiple commands or scripts**.

 Bash is frequently used for scripting as it's the default shell on common Linux distributions like Ubuntu.

-Even you are using Zsh as an interactive REPL via a terminal, you can still run scripts using the Bash program -- below would work in both Zsh and Bash:
+Even you are using Zsh as an interactive REPL via a terminal, you can still run scripts using the Bash program - below would work in both Zsh and Bash:

 ```shell-session
 $ bash script.sh
 ```

-The shell is able to find the program `bash` in it's `$PATH`.

 ### What is a Script?

 A script is a text file containing lines of commands.

-Any command that can be executed in the terminal can also be put into a Bash script.
+Any command that can be executed in the terminal REPL with the Bash shell can also be put into a Bash script.

 ### The Shebang